ClaraGCH/CardiacMap/Data/README.md

 Each excel file represents a wild-type E9.5 embryo containing all the cells within the DPW.
 Within the files each row is a cell and each columns is a measurement.
 The measurements have been obtained from:
 - Tissue analyser :  https://github.com/baigouy/tissue_analyzer/tree/main (Aigouy et al. 2016)
-- Force inference : https://data.mendeley.com/datasets/78ng4tmj75/4 (Kong et al.2019)
+- Force inference : https://data.mendeley.com/datasets/78ng4tmj75/4 (Kong et al. 2019)
 - Dproj : https://gitlab.pasteur.fr/iah-public/DeProj (Herbert et al. 2021)

 The dataset is composed by: